-By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:
+By running Ranger, we complete a Kubernetes cluster which supports data security.

-We can also run Ranger as a separate application (independently of Hive on MR3).
+We can run Ranger as a separate application (independently of Hive on MR3), so this page should be useful to anyone who wants to run Ranger on Kubernetes.
 If a Docker image for Ranger has already been built, download an MR3 release containing the executable scripts and skip the instruction below for building a Docker image.

 $ git clone https://github.com/mr3project/mr3-run-k8s.git